punlife/SoftwareEngineering_Year2_AndroidApp/agenda/agenda_week01_group03.md

 (Decide responsibility areas, set targets for the following weeks)

 **3)Required items**
-(Set roles within the group,
+-Set roles within the group
-Discuss roles and weaknesses of group members)
+-Discuss roles and weaknesses of group members
+-Git Repository1
+-Research on the topic
+-Brainstorm of Game ideas
+-Decision upon amount of games

 **4)Other items**